SC questions govt’s reluctance to give report on detentions in J&K

 99 per cent restrictions gone in Jammu and Kashmir

-The court then asked the government to place on record before it all orders relating to restriction, shutdown and also detentions in J&K. The case will be heard next on October 25.
+The court then asked the government to place on the record before it all orders relating to restriction, shutdown and also detentions in J&K. The case will be heard next on October 25.

-The court is hearing a petition challenging the alleged detentions in Jammu and Kashmir since the abrogation of Article 370.
-The court had sought for a report from the government on the same.
+The court is hearing a petition challenging the alleged detentions in J&K since the abrogation of Article 370.
+The court had sought a report from the government on the same.